vukencc/Vuken-Custom-Attribute-Datapack-for-Minecraft-Base/README.md

     - HP -> Max Health
     ...

-Keep in mind that the referrence should be clear enough for players to understand, and it's highly recommended to show what they refer to in the map.
+Remember that the referrence should be clear enough for players to understand, and it's highly recommended to show what they refer to in the map.